barseghyanartur/django-fobi/README.rst

 - Django 1.8, 1.9, 1.10 and 1.11.
 - Python 2.7, 3.4, 3.5, 3.6 and PyPy.

-Note, that Django 1.11 is not yet proclaimed to be flawlessly supported.
-The core and contrib packages have been tested against the Django 1.11.
-All tests have successfully passed, although it's yet too early to claim that Django 1.11 is fully supported.

 Past
 ----
 - Dropping support of Django 1.5, 1.6 has been announced in version